 - 14. The Principles and Purposes of Sentencing guideline will promote consistency in approaches to sentencing. - 15.
 The guideline presents a single core principle of "fairness and proportionality", a series of supporting principles, and multiple purposes which may be engaged in sentencing but always with respect to the core principle.
 It is assumed that this will lead to a change in approach to sentencing by some judges.
 Although it is not possible to estimate the degree to which this will be the case, consultation with the judiciary suggests changes to current practice will be relatively limited as the guideline captures many of the principles and purposes which already underpin sentencing decisions. - 16.
-It is possible that any change in approaches to sentencing may result in a change to sentencing outcomes in individual cases but it is assumed that the overall effect on sentencing outcomes in general will be neutral.

-17. It may be the case that sentencers interpret the guideline in a different fashion than that intended by the Council, which could result in the guideline having unexpected consequences for sentencing practice which cannot be predicted.
-The Council has taken steps to mitigate this risk by consulting with members of the judiciary and the public.
+It is possible that any change in approaches to sentencing may result in a change to sentencing outcomes in individual cases but it is assumed that the overall effect on sentencing outcomes in general will be neutral. - 17.
+It may be the case that sentencers interpret the guideline in a different fashion than that intended by the Council, which could result in the guideline having unexpected consequences for sentencing practice which cannot be predicted.
+The Council has taken steps to mitigate this risk by consulting with members of the judiciary prior to this consultation and through seeking further comment at this point.
+Further, guidance notes on the use of the guideline will be issued with the final version.